Jaylen Waddle: 2022

 In a Week 2 game against the Baltimore Ravens, Waddle had a career high of 11 receptions, 171 yards, and 2 touchdowns including the game winner to help the Dolphins comeback from a 35–14 4th quarter deficit, eventually winning the game 42–38.
 In Week 8 against the Lions, he had eight receptions for 106 yards and two touchdowns in the win.

 In a Week 16 game against the Green Bay Packers, he had an 84-yard receiving touchdown, setting the record for longest play during an NFL Christmas game.

-Waddle finished the season with 75 receptions, 1,356 receiving yards, 8 receiving touchdowns.
-The latter two figures set career highs.
-He also finished the season with 18.1 yards per catch which led the league.
+Waddle finished the season with 75 receptions for 1,356 receiving yards and eight touchdowns.
+The latter two figures set career-highs.
+He also finished the season with 18.1 yards per catch, which led the league.

 2023

 In a Week 2 game against the Patriots, Waddle went down and was ruled out of the game.
 He was later reported to be in concussion protocol.
 Before a Week 3 game against the Denver Broncos, Waddle was ruled out with a concussion.
 He had seven catches for 121 yards and a touchdown against the Patriots in Week 8. he had eight receptions for 142 yards and a touchdown against the Jets in Week 15.
 He finished the season with 72 catches for 1,014 yards and four touchdowns in 14 games.